 Delivering research excellence depends on attracting, developing and retaining high-achieving research staff.
 Our aim is to support the development of all research staff and to nurture our early career researchers (ECRs).
 There are 25 Schools of study spread amongst four Faculties.
 Each Faculty has an Associate Dean for Research who works to support the development of the research environment and who are members of the University's Research Executive, Chaired by our Pro-Vice Chancellor for Research, Enterprise and Engagement.

 Your Faculty has appointed a Research Staff Co-ordinator (RSC), who is there to provide information and advice on the support available to you at a local (subject specific) and university level.
 We have a Code of Practice for the Management of Research Staff which provides guidance to research staff, Heads of Schools, Principal Investigators and other research managers, and Research Staff Co-ordinators (RSC) on how they can create an appropriately managed and supportive environment in which research staff can work effectively in pursuit of their project goals and to develop their careers.
 The Code draws on the Concordat to Support the Career Development of Researchers https://www.vitae.ac.uk/policy/vitae-concordat-vitae-2011.pdf and has been developed from our Action Plan to support the implementation of the Concordat.
 UEA is a holder of the European Commission’s award that acknowledges our alignment with the principles of the European Charter for Researchers and Code of Conduct for their recruitment.
 UEA also holds the Bronze Athena Swan Award, which recognises our commitment to advancing women’s careers in STEM academia.
-In addition, our Research Staff Working Group meets six times a year to discuss and develop initiatives for the on-going support of Researchers.
+In addition, our Research Staff Working Group meets once per academic semester to discuss and develop initiatives for the on-going support of Researchers.

 The University has produced specific guidance on Appraisal for Researchers, Guidance for the Appraiser, along with some Frequently Asked Questions on appraisals for researchers.
 The University has also introduced Guidelines for Research Managers, providing an overview of the HR processes that will enable PIs and other research managers to be effective line managers for research staff.
 A document has also been produced to provide guidance on naming individuals on grant applications.